toggledbits/DeusExMachina/README.md

 The "Lights Out" time is a time, expressed in 24-hour HH:MM format, that is the time at which lights should begin shutting off.
 This time should be after sunset.
 Keep in mind that sunset is a moving target, and at certain times of year in some places can be quite late, so a Lights Out time of 20:15, for example, may be too early.
 The lights out time can be a time after midnight.

+UI7 introduced the concept of "House Modes."
+Version 2.3 and beyond of Deus Ex Machina have the ability to run only when the house is in one or more selected house modes.
+A set of checkboxes is used to selected which modes allow Deus Ex Machina to run.
+If no modes are chosen, it is the same as choosing all modes (Deus operates in any house mode).

 Selecting the lights to be controlled is a simple matter of clicking the check boxes.
 Lights on dimmers cannot be set to values less than 100% in the current version of the plugin.
 Because the operating cycle of the plug-in is random, any controlled light may be turned on and off several times during the cycling period (between sunset and Lights Out time).